nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/blog/2021-01-14-what-is-a-social-entrepreneur.md

 However, they are down-to-earth and want to effect social impact while generating benefits for themselves as well.
 These benefits can sometimes take a cathartic form: they relieve their pain by preventing others from suffering.

 My discussions also underlined that social entrepreneurs are resilient and believe they have (or can find) the skills to tackle the obstacles standing in their path.
 Nevertheless, this observation might be an instance of survivorship bias.
 Indeed, less optimistic people might have given up during the early stages of their journey, and I would not have had the chance to meet them.
-Otherwise, being overly optimistic can sometimes be the only path to succeed - as Mark Twain put it, *“they did not know it was impossible, so they did it”*.
+Otherwise, being overly optimistic can sometimes be the only path to succeed - as Mark Twain put it, *“they did not know it was impossible, so they did it.”*

 Interestingly, despite their optimism and urge to act, social entrepreneurs I have met are not risk-takers.
-They started their venture with small investments and a home-made *do-it-yourself* approach.
+They started their venture with small investments and a homemade *do-it-yourself* approach.
 My chats revealed that this risk aversion could sometimes generate challenges when advancing to a higher-stake stage.

 Finally, I find that social entrepreneurs I know are particularly open to new ideas and insights.
 Nonetheless, this inference may be biased as they are all people willing to chat!